Municipal Property Assessment Corporation (MPAC) assessing residential properties in Ontario.

 Other features may also affect the value of residential properties, including the number of bathrooms, fireplaces, finished basements, garages and pools.
 Site features may also increase or decrease the assessed value of property such as traffic patterns, being situated on a corner lot and proximity to a golf course, hydro corridor, railway or green space.

-Yes, if the value of the property increased between January 1, 2008 and January 1, 2012.
-The 2012 property assessment will be used to calculate property taxes for 2013 through 2016.
-If the property value has increased since 2008, the increase will be phased in over these next four years.
+The 2016 property assessment will be used to calculate property taxes for 2017 through 2020.
+If the property value has increased since 2012, the increase will be phased in over these next four years.
 This phased-in assessment system will provide an additional level of property tax stability and predictability.

 Assessed value of your property